microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + A specified [Resource Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + Whole system interactions (e.g., querying against a search parameter shared by all Resources)

 The simplest way to execute a search in FHIR is to send a `GET` API request.
-For example, if you send a request for `Patient` with no `id` or search parameters specified, you will retrieve all `Patient` Resource instances in the FHIR service.
+For example, if you send a request for `Patient` with no `id` or search parameters specified, you will retrieve all `Patient` Resource instances stored in the FHIR server database.

 ```sh
 GET {{fhirurl}}/Patient